Oli Steadman: Stornoway

 Steadman is a founding member of Oxford band Stornoway, and through them is a campaigner with many nature conservation trusts including HIWWT, RSPB, Wildfowl & Wetlands Trust, Woodland Trust, and British Trust for Ornithology.
-Steadman hosts the band's Conservation Conversations podcast (whose guests have included Bella Hardy, Rachel Sermanni, and Arthur Jeffes).
-He is a patron of Sam Lee (folk musician)'s Singing With Nightingales and a regular fundraiser for conservation projects including around the Great North Wood.
+Steadman hosts the band's Conservation Conversations podcast (whose guests have included Angeline Morrison, Bella Hardy, Rachel Sermanni, Jim Moray, David Ford, Chris Leslie, Yijia Tu, and Arthur Jeffes).
+He is a patron of Sam Lee's Singing With Nightingales and a regular fundraiser for conservation projects including around the Great North Wood.

-365 Days Of Folk
+365 Days of Folk

-In 2024 Steadman started 365 Days Of Folk, a spin-off of Jon Boden's A Folk Song A Day, featuring daily recordings of traditional music.
-The project tours major folk events such as Manchester Folk Festival.
+In 2024 Steadman started 365 Days of Folk, a spin-off of Jon Boden's A Folk Song a Day, featuring daily recordings of traditional music.
+Having completed an entire year of learning & recording a folk song daily the project appears to be continuing indefinitely (as of April 2026 with the publication of songs #460 & above) and now tours major folk events such as Manchester Folk Festival.

 Other projects

-Steadman has worked as a studio producer for artists including Nick Cope, and as composer / musical director at the Stephen Joseph Theatre, also serving as manager to many artists,including Willie J Healey, The People Versus, Blue Bayou, and Balloon Ascents / NEVERLND.
+Steadman has worked as a studio producer for artists including Nick Cope, and as composer / musical director at the Stephen Joseph Theatre, also serving as manager to many artists, including Willie J Healey, The People Versus, Blue Bayou, and Balloon Ascents / NEVERLND.

+Stornoway with Ladysmith Black Mambazo in Durban, 30 May 2026.

+Standing (L to R): Pius Shezi, Jeremy Loops, Mfanafuthi Dlamini, Thamsanqa Shabalala, Brian Briggs, Sibongiseni Shabalala, Jon Ouin, Sabelo Mthembu.